Alerts

 - Ewen 2.5 miles

-As of 13/4/24 this notorious stretch of water is actually not too bad.
-The left side fence has a non-barbed wire (a few inches below the barbed wire) that you can hang onto and shuffle across.
-Picture taken on 13/4/24
+Background: this notorious and narrow stretch of path is prone to flooding.
+The left sided fence has a non-barbed wire (a few inches below the barbed wire) that you can hang onto and shuffle across.
+The right side is less forgiving.
+Update 8/5/24: currently only muddy and perfectly passable see photo

 - Field before North Meadow, Cricklade 11 miles

 The field between the disused railway and North Meadow is likely to be flooded.
 You can avoid this by following the disused railway (cycle route 45) into Cricklade.
-Update: 25/4/24.
-The field is now passable.
-See current photo.
+Update:30/6 Field is passable

 - Cricklade 12 miles

 The fields between Cricklade and Castle Eaton are likely to be quite damp underfoot but passable.
-Photo 14/4/24
+Update 12/5: walkers have reported that this stretch is clear of flooding.
+Photo 4/5/24

 - Shifford Lock 37 miles